rhasselbaum/socket-sentry/README.md

 # Pardon our dust

 __This project has been dormant for a while, but changes are coming!
-We're making a new home on GitHub, so please bear with me as I clean up wiki.
+We're making a new home on GitHub, so please bear with me as I clean up the wiki.
 But that's not all!
 A Plasma 5 port is in the works so watch this space.__

 # Overview